007 MAGAZINE - The World's Foremost James Bond Resource!

 To meet the demand generated by the release of the film, the DR. NO film tie-in cover was reprinted eight times from 1962-1964.
 Originally starting out as X335 (which turned out to be a printing error, as the correct PAN number should have been G335), DR. NO was renumbered as X237 in 1963 when the Raymond Hawkey series was first published, and then later issued with a new Hawkey designed cover in May 1964.

 FROM RUSSIA, WITH LOVE was still in circulation featuring two different painted covers by Sam Peffer in 1959, and Pat Owen from 1961, and was reissued from the 12th printing in 1963 with a film tie-in cover.
 The FROM RUSSIA, WITH LOVE film tie-in edition also featured a die-cut front cover with holes punched out to represent the sprockets of 35mm film stock.
-The laminated glossy colour wrap-around cover featured four publicity photos was superseded by the Raymond Hawkey designed cover in July 1964, which appeared from the 17th - 21st editions.
+The laminated glossy colour wrap-around cover featured four publicity photos by David Hurn, and was superseded by the Raymond Hawkey designed cover in July 1964, which appeared from the 17th - 21st editions.
+In January 1964 FROM RUSSIA, WITH LOVE became the fourth PAN Book to sell over a million copies in Great Britain - the first James Bond novel to reach the magical figure.
+Five more titles achieved this distinction within days of each other in May 1964.
+183,300 copies of FROM RUSSIA, WITH LOVE were sold in October 1963 alone as the second James Bond film was on general release in the UK.

 FROM RUSSIA, WITH LOVE film tie-in edition and hanging promotional materials